prplfoundation/prplMesh/CONTRIBUTING.md

 Changing the topology handling, channel selection, autoconfig - developers should take extra care when modifying such code areas.
 So, it is expected from every developer to use his/hers good judgement, consult with the EasyMesh Test plan, and run real certification tests with real devices using the prplmesh CI infrastructure which allows triggering a test in the CI testbed for a given branch.
-For more information on how to trigger a test, see [Testing in CI](https://github.com/prplfoundation/prplMesh/wiki/Testing-in-CI).
+For more information on how to trigger a test, see [Testing in CI](https://confluence.prplfoundation.org/display/PRPLMESH/Testing+in+CI).

 ### Definition of done

-Before a pull request can be merged, it must be considered "Done".
+Before a merge request can be merged, it must be considered "Done".
 That means the following conditions must hold.

 * All commits have a Signed-off-by.
 Automatic with the DCO check.